Skip to main content

 Sophie Gonzales

 When Ollie meets his dream guy, Will, over summer break, he thinks he’s found his Happily Ever After.
 But once summer’s ended, Will stops texting him back, and Ollie finds himself one prince short of a fairy-tale ending.
 To complicate the fairy-tale further, a family emergency sees Ollie uprooted and enrolled at a new school across the country.
+Will’s school, where Ollie finds that the sweet, affectionate and comfortably queer guy he knew from summer isn’t the same one attending Collinswood High.

 This Will is a class clown, closeted, and, to be honest, a bit of a jerk.
 Ollie has no intention of pining after a guy who clearly isn’t ready for a relationship.
-But as Will starts, coincidentally, popping up in every area of Ollie’s life, from music class
+But as Will starts, coincidentally, popping up in every area of Ollie’s life, from music class.

 Openly Straight